T-Troll/alienfx-tools/alienfan-tools/README.md

   - 5 power modes (unlocked 45W, 105W(!), 105W, 105W, 45W)
   - 4 GPU modes...
 But do nothing, just return "OK"
   - 7 Temperature sensors
+- `Dell G15`:
+  - 2 power modes (but only one can be selected)
+  - 2 Temperature sensors

 ## `alienfan-gui` usage